CS100-SI/Testing/README.md

 * `git checkout [branch name]`
 * `git rebase main`

-Now, you should have the up-to-date information
+Now, you should have the up-to-date information.

 ## CMake and Unit Testing
 CMake is is a simple tool used for designing, building and testing/running code.